tomhenne/Jerusalem/README.md

 ## Getting started

-1. Clone and use the .jar file from /etc or build the project.
+1. Clone the project and use the .jar file from /etc or build the project.
 2. Download planet osm or a portion of it from https://planet.openstreetmap.org/
+3. Install bzip2 if you don't have it yet.
-3. Put Jerusalem.jar and the bzipped osm file in a directory and build the graph:
+4. Put Jerusalem.jar and the bzipped osm file in a directory and build the graph:
 ```
 bzip2 -dc planet-latest.osm.bz2 | java  -server -Xmx22000m -jar Jerusalem.jar rebuild - temp
 ```